-This document serves as the written procedures Blood-borne Pathogens Exposure Control Plan (ECP) for The University of Mary Washington.
-These guidelines provide policy and safe practices to prevent the spread of disease resulting from handling blood or other potentially infectious materials (OPIM) during the course of work.
+This document serves as the written procedures for the Blood-borne Pathogens Exposure Control Plan (ECP) for The University of Mary Washington.
+These guidelines provide policies and safe practices to prevent the spread of disease resulting from handling blood or other potentially infectious materials (OPIM) during the course of work.

 - Eliminating or minimizing occupational exposure of employees to blood or certain other body fluids.

-- All employees that may be exposed to blood or other potentially infectious materials as a part of there job duties are included in this plan.
+- All employees that may be exposed to blood or other potentially infectious materials as a part of their job duties are included in this plan.

-The Director of EM& Safety, is responsible for developing and maintaining the program.
+The Director of OEMS is responsible for developing and maintaining the program.
 A copy of the plan may be reviewed by employees.
-It is located in Physical Plant Facility, Safety Office.
-In addition, UMW, Safety Department is responsible for maintaining any records related to the Exposure Control Plan.
-This is current as of August 20,2004
+It is located in the OEMS Office at Hamlet House.
+In addition, UMW OEMS is responsible for maintaining any records related to the Exposure Control Plan.

-If after reading this program, you find that improvements can be made, please contact the Director, EH & Safety.
-We encourage all suggestions because we are committed to the success of our written ECP.
-We strive for clear understanding, safe behavior, and involvement from every level of the company.
+If after reading this program you find that improvements can be made, please contact the Director of OEMS.
+We encourage all suggestions, as we are committed to the success of our written ECP.
+We strive for clear understanding, safe behavior, and involvement from every level of the University.

 Job Classes: Global Risk of Exposure